neilmunday/slurm-mail/README.md

 By default Slurm-Mail will attempt to resend e-mails when a previous attempt failed.
 This can result in repeated failed e-mail attempts if for example a user has specified an invalid e-mail address.

-If you would prefer to disable this feature, set the following option in `/etc/slurm-mail/slurm-mail.conf`:
+If you would prefer to disable this feature, set the following option in `slurm-mail.conf`:

 ```
 retryOnFailure = no